darinbl-pritchard45/notes/README.md

 # 2024-01-09
 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Thus, prioritize writing clean, maintainable, and self-explanatory code that others (and your future self) can easily understand and modify.
 Invest time in good documentation and clear naming conventions, as these contribute significantly to the longevity and efficiency of any software project."

+# 2024-01-10
+- Today's programming wisdom is:

+"Code is read far more often than it's written.
+Strive for clarity and maintainability in your code, as if the person who'll need to understand it most is a future you with a fuzzy memory."

+In essence, this reminds us that while writing code may be the initial task, its longevity and effectiveness lie in how easily it can be understood and maintained by others (and yourself) over time.
+Therefore, prioritize readability, simplicity, and clear documentation in your coding practices.